NativeScript/docs/content/best-practices/if-things.md

 - `visibility: 'hidden' | 'collapse' | 'visible'`
 - `hidden: boolean` (new in 8.x+)

-Both are very similar but have subtle differences that are worth noting.
+Both are very similar but have subtle differences that are worth nothing.

 ## From various frontend framework flavors